Codeintuition vs LeetCode: Structure vs Volume

 You've solved 200 LeetCode problems, maybe more.
 You can clear most Easys in under 10 minutes and handle some Mediums when they look like something you've seen before.
 Then you open a problem asking for the longest substring with at most K distinct characters, and 20 minutes pass before you check the discussion tab.
 The solution says sliding window.
 You've solved sliding window problems before.
 You still didn't recognise it.
 That gap between practice volume and actual pattern recognition is what the Codeintuition vs LeetCode comparison comes down to.

 LeetCode is a problem bank with 3,000+ problems and no learning layer.
-Codeintuition is a learning path with 16 courses, 75+ explicitly taught patterns, and a three-phase learning structure that teaches identification before problem-solving.
+Codeintuition is a learning path with 16 courses, 75+ explicitly taught patterns, and a three phase learning structure that teaches you to spot which pattern fits before you start solving.
 Codeintuition teaches you to reason through unfamiliar problems.
 LeetCode assumes you'll pick that up through sheer volume.

 The free tier is generous.
 Most problems are available without paying.
 The discussion forum is open.
 Weekly and biweekly contests are free.
-For an engineer who already understands the underlying patterns, LeetCode's free tier has more practice problems than you could finish in a year.
+If you already understand the underlying patterns, LeetCode's free tier has more practice problems than you could finish in a year.
 A few features beyond raw problem count:

-- Company-tagged problems with frequency data (Premium) let you target what your specific company actually tests
+- Company tagged problems: Frequency data (premium) lets you target what your specific company actually tests

-- The discuss forum surfaces community explanations that often explain reasoning more clearly than the official editorials
+- Discuss forum: Surfaces community explanations that often explain reasoning more clearly than the official editorials

-- The browser IDE supports 20+ languages with good execution speed
+- Browser IDE: Supports 20+ languages with good execution speed

-- Editorial solutions (Premium) provide detailed breakdowns of optimal approaches
+- Editorial solutions: Premium feature providing detailed breakdowns of optimal approaches

 The contest system deserves its own mention.
-For engineers who already have strong pattern recognition and want to build speed, timed contests against other engineers are a training mechanism that very few coding platforms replicate.
+If you already have strong pattern recognition and want to build speed, timed contests against other participants are a training mechanism that very few coding platforms replicate.
 That matters at a specific stage of preparation, and LeetCode does it quite well.
 Community solutions to popular problems often include multiple approaches with complexity analysis and explanations that go deeper than the official editorials.
-For the most-asked interview problems, the top-voted discussion posts are legitimately good learning resources.
+For the most asked interview problems, the top voted discussion posts are legitimately good learning resources.
 LeetCode is good.
 The real question is whether the thing holding you back is the kind of thing LeetCode's design actually fixes.

 You open a LeetCode Medium.
 It asks for the Longest substring with at most K distinct characters.
 Sliding window problems aren't new to you.
 You've solved Maximum Sum Subarray of Size K and Longest Substring Without Repeating Characters.
 The pattern should be obvious.
 It isn't.
 There's no explicit connection between "K distinct characters" and "variable sliding window."
 The problems you solved before didn't teach you why the sliding window pattern applies to this class of problems.
 They taught you that it applies to those specific problems.
 When the surface features change, recognition breaks down.